Healthdirect Free Australian health advice you can count on.

 Key facts

-• The thyroid is a gland in the neck, near the base of the throat, that helps control some of your body’s metabolic processes.
+• The thyroid is a gland in your neck, near the base of the throat, that helps control some of your body’s metabolic processes.

-• The most common symptoms of hyperthyroidism are feeling anxious or nervous, being unable to tolerate heat, having heart palpitations, feeling tired and losing weight.
+• Symptoms of hyperthyroidism include feeling anxious or nervous, excessive sweating, feeling tired and losing weight.

-• To diagnose hyperthyroidism, your doctor will examine you and send you for a blood test to measure the levels of your thyroid hormones.
+• To diagnose hyperthyroidism, your doctor will examine you and refer you for a blood test to measure the levels of your thyroid hormones.

-• Hyperthyroidism can be treated with medications, radioactive iodine therapy or surgery.
+• Treatment may be short-term or lifelong and can include medicines, radioactive iodine therapy or surgery.

 What is hyperthyroidism?